rfbergeron/UCSC/cse110a/asg5/DESIGN.md

 Validates an "expression" as defined in the bison source file.
 Once we have reached this point, we should not be recursively making calls to `validate_statement`, only to this function.

+### `sort_symtable`
+Takes as input a `symbol_table` to be sorted.
+Does a linear search through the `unordered_map`, which also means iterating over it's buckets, which may have multiple entries.
+Appends the value (a `symbol_value` pointer) to a `vector`.
+The function determines what the lowest token coordinate is by checking to see if the coordinate of the entry being examine is the current lowest entry AND that the entry being examined is not already an element of the `vector`.

 ## 1.3 `astree.h astree.cpp`
 The abstract syntax tree has changed slightly to accomodate the types